Logiqx/gps-details/docs/devices/motion/rate/README.md

 #### 1. Static Tests

 The general concept behind static testing is that the GNSS receivers are in constant motion (due to the rotation of the earth), but speed over ground (SOG) is known to be zero.
-Any speed reported by the receiver is therefore an error and may be considered as noise.
+Any speed reported by the receiver is therefore an error and may be regarded as noise.

 The purpose of this particular test was to determine if there is any difference in behavior between motions logging at 1 / 2 / 5 / 10 Hz.
 It is clear from the results that higher logging rates do indeed suffer from greater levels of noise, and may be prone to larger outliers.